-- (1) mandatory under 28 U.S.C. § 157(b)(5) because the proceeding is a personal injury tort or a wrongful death claim; - (2) mandatory under 28 U.S.C. § 157(d) because resolution of the proceeding requires consideration of both title 11 and other laws of the United States regulating organizations or activities affecting interstate commerce; or - (3) appropriate because cause exists under 28 U.S.C. § 157(d) as specified in the motion.
+- (1) mandatory under 28 U.S.C. § 157(b)(5) because the proceeding is a personal injury tort or a wrongful death claim; - (2) Withdrawal of the reference is mandatory under 28 U.S.C. § 157(d) because resolution of the proceeding requires consideration of both title 11 and other laws of the United States regulating organizations or activities affecting interstate commerce; or - (3) Withdrawal of the reference is appropriate because cause exists under 28 U.S.C. § 157(d).
+The alleged cause must be) as specified in the motion.